This week we are all celebrating the joy of the Lord’s Resurrection. Christ is risen! Truly he is risen!

-I’m chewing on this reality today, for obvious reasons.
+I’m meditating on this reality today, for obvious reasons.

-I’m a citizen of one country living in another.
-So I am subject to the laws of BOTH countries.
+I’m a citizen of one country who’s been living for years in another country.
+So I am subject to the laws of both countries.
 If I take a job in the Philippines, I’ll owe US taxes.
-A Filipino who goes to my country can divorce and remarry, but he’ll be liable for prosecution for bigamy under Philippine law!
+A Filipino who goes to my country can divorce and remarry, but he’ll be liable for prosecution for bigamy under Philippine law.
+As an expatriate I am subject to the laws of a country far away.

 Here in this country I am legally permitted to envy, nurture resentments, refuse to forgive, and make room for destructive fantasies in my mind.
 All totally legal here!
 But as a citizen of the Kingdom, I am subject to the Kingdom law of love and these things are forbidden to me.